-There are 3 health insurance reimbursement plans to know, and Take Command is here to walk you through them!
+There are 3 health insurance reimbursement plans that allow employers to reimburse employees for health insurance, and Take Command is here to walk you through them!
 Health insurance reimbursement is possible through a Health Reimbursement Arrangement, or HRA.
 An HRA is an arrangement between an employer and their employees to reimburse for medical expenses and/or insurance premiums tax-free.
 The purpose is for employers to help their employees afford rising healthcare costs.
 Let’s look at the 3 health insurance reimbursement plans you should know.

 Types of health reimbursement arrangement plans